A Neural-Mean Vecchia Gaussian Process for Unified Argo Modeling: Numerical Comparison

+The performance comparisons for the two regional scenarios are summarized in Tables~\ref{tab:prediction_compare_regional1} and~\ref{tab:prediction_compare_regional2}, respectively, where the differences across metrics between MWGP, KFD, and VGP are generally small.
+Overall, VGP outperformed both benchmarks in six out of the total twelve scenarios, with three scenarios each in one-month and three-month training-time windows.
+The performance gaps in the remaining scenarios are small.
+Based on $R^2$ and CRPS, prediction accuracy at 10 dbar and 300 dbar is higher in the region centered at $(30^\circ \text{S}, 150^\circ \text{W})$ than in the region centered at $(30^\circ \text{N}, 30^\circ \text{W})$, likely due to greater temperature variability in coastal regions at shallow depths.
+Notably, the one-stop GP performs better in the region centered at $(30^\circ \text{N}, 30^\circ \text{W})$, achieving the highest $R^2$ in five of six cases and the lowest CRPS in four cases.
+This is likely due to the neural mean, which more effectively captures the large-scale signal in temperature fields induced by strong currents such as the Gulf Stream.

-It is noteworthy that the rankings based solely on point prediction accuracy did not always align with those incorporating both prediction and uncertainty quantification.
-For instance, at the 300 dbar pressure level in the region centered at $(30^\circ \text{S}, 150^\circ \text{W})$, MWGP-ST achieved the lowest CRPS, whereas KFD performed best on other metrics, revealing KFD’s deficiency in uncertainty quantification in certain scenarios.
-In contrast, the one-stop GP, being a principled likelihood-based method, typically provides more reliable estimates of predictive uncertainty.
+It is worth mentioning that the rankings based on point prediction accuracy do not always align with those incorporating both prediction and uncertainty quantification.
+For instance, at the 10 dbar pressure level in Region II, VGP achieved the lowest RMSE and the highest $R^2$, whereas KFD scored the best on other metrics, suggesting a misalignment between the squared loss and the negative log-likelihood.